 The Joint Center is the hub of our knee reconstruction and replacement program.
-Our Joint Center team strives to provide first-class care to all of our patients to help restore you to a higher quality of living.
+Our Joint Center team strives to provide first-class care to all of our patients to help releive you of your knee pain and restore you to a higher quality of living.
 Every knee replacement patient who walks through our doors is treated with the personalized care that is the hallmark of our service.
 We also maintain a team atmosphere in our joint center, whether it is our highly skilled staff members working together to help you, or patients joining forces to help one another excel during the recovery process.

 You will be involved in your comprehensive planned course of treatment every step of the way.
 This begins with a Pre-Op education class that helps you understand what to expect, and continues through your discharge from the hospital and recovery at home or in a skilled nursing/rehabilitation facility.

 The Joint Center is the largest orthopedic program in southwest Florida and one of only a handful of wellness-based joint replacement centers in the country.
 The Joint Centers are located within three of Lee Health hospitals—Lee Memorial Hospital, Gulf Coast Medical Center and Cape Coral Hospital.
 They are one-of-a-kind in the region.

 - Pre-operative total joint education class

 - Navigators, nurses, therapists, care managers and patient care technicians who specialize in the case of knee replacement patients

 - Emphasis on group activities and individual care